 AquaDuck Coaster on Disney Magic

 Watercolor Fantasy – The sights and sounds of the ocean can be soothing and calming for those travelers looking to relax while on vacation.
-But for those who want a little more pizazz from their at sea experiences, be sure to check out the Watercolor Fantasy shows playing on the Royal Princess and Regal Princess.
+But for those who want a little more pizazz from their at sea experiences, be sure to check out the Watercolor Fantasy shows featured on the Royal Princess and Regal Princess.
 These fantastic water displays, happening right on the pool decks, are colorful fountain shows set to choreographed music with some fountains shooting over thirty feet high into the night sky.
 Be sure to grab your camera and capture all the beauty of these aqua illuminations.

 Princess Cruise Lines ©